plasma-umass/DataDebug/README.md

 Prerequisites
 --------------

 You will need Microsoft Excel 2010 and Windows 7 or newer.
-We are currently working on adding support for Excel 2013; stay tuned!

 Installing CheckCell
 --------------------
 Download the [CheckCell installer](https://github.com/plasma-umass/DataDebug/releases/latest).
 Double-click on the file `CheckCellInstaller.exe` to install.
 The installer should install all prerequisites for you (namely Microsoft .NET 4.0 and Visual Studio Tools for Office 2010).

-You will find CheckCell installed in Excel, under the "Add-Ins" tab in the ribbon.
+You will find CheckCell installed in Excel, under the "CheckCell" tab in the ribbon.

 Getting CheckCell Source
 ------------------------